Full cloud adoption doesn’t just change where your systems and data live. It changes how security works.

 It isn’t.

 Cloud providers secure their infrastructure.
-You remain responsible for your data, users, and cloud configurations.
+You remain responsible for your data, users, access, and configurations.
+This is known as the shared responsibility model, and misunderstanding it is one of the most common causes of cloud security failures.

-Cloud security depends on disciplined configuration, continuous monitoring, and layered controls.
-Cloud security also depends on staying current with emerging best practices.
+In native-cloud environments, security depends on disciplined configuration, continuous monitoring, and layered controls.
+It also requires staying current with evolving best practices as cloud platforms continue to introduce new capabilities.

-IBM’s Cost of a Data Breach Report 2023 shows cloud breaches average $4.75 million per incident, with misconfiguration being a leading cause.
+According to IBM’s Cost of a Data Breach Report, the average cloud breach now costs $4.75 million per incident, with misconfiguration among the leading causes.

 Misconfiguration.